 Union monuments at Gettysburg > Pennsylvania > Infantry

-The 121st Pennsylvania was commanded at the Battle of Gettysburg by Major Alexander Biddle while his cousin, Colonel Chapman Biddle, held temporary brigade command.
+The regiment was commanded at the Battle of Gettysburg by Major Alexander Biddle while his cousin, Colonel Chapman Biddle, held temporary brigade command.
 Colonel Biddle resumed command of the regiment during the battle despite being slightly wounded on July 1.
+The 121st brought 265 men to the field and lost 179 casualties.

 See Major Biddle’s Official Reports on the 121st Pennsylvania in the Gettysburg Campaign

-From the font of the monument on Cemetery Ridge:
+Text from the front of the monument on Cemetery Ridge:

 Col. Chapman Biddle